 The New Testament does not record any other stories about Bartholomew.
-However, there are several apocryphal stories that tell of his missionary work in India and Ethiopia.
+However, several apocryphal stories tell of his missionary work in India and Ethiopia.
 One story tells how he was flayed alive by King Astyages for refusing to worship idols.
 Another tells how he preached in Armenia and was martyred there by crucifixion.

 These stories demonstrate Saint Bartholomew’s unwavering faith in Jesus Christ and his commitment to spreading the gospel throughout the world.